thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 path-to-output.p8 --minify`

-If you just want the lua source without the rest of the baggage (except the `__lua__` header line):
+If you just want the lua source without the rest of the baggage (if you do want the `__lua__` header line, try `--format code`):

-`python shrinko8.py path-to-input.p8 path-to-output.p8 --minify --format code`
+`python shrinko8.py path-to-input.p8 path-to-output.p8 --minify --format lua`

 If you want to create a png cart: